GenericMappingTools/gmt/doc/rst/source/grdvector.rst

 .. include:: explain_-R.rst_

 **-S**\ [**l**\ ]\ *scale*
-    Sets scale for vector length in data units per distance measurement unit [1].
+    Sets scale for Cartesian vector length in data units per distance measurement unit [1].
 Append **c**, **i**, or **p** to indicate the measurement unit (cm, inch,or point).
 Prepend **l** to indicate a fixed length for all vectors.
+For Geographic data, give scale in dat units per km.

 **-T**
-    Means azimuth should be converted to angles based on the selected map projection.
+    Means azimuth of Cartesian data sets should be adjusted for different scales in the x- and y-directions [Leave alone].

 .. include:: explain_-U.rst_